-3 In some cases, e-books are available for textbooks.
-Studies have shown that students interact with material, and retain it better, from printed books.
-You may use e-books if you wish, question marks, exclamation marks, or comments in the margin.
+3 In most cases, e-books are available for textbooks.
+Studies have shown that most students interact with material, and retain it better, from printed books.
+You may use e-books if you wish (it's the most practical option in some cases), but be sure to study what you read.
+E-book readers offer convenience, but also many distractions.
+In Kindle, you may highlight parts of question marks, exclamation marks, or comments in the margin.
 Those can also help you review - and to find material when you write forum comments or research papers.
 Have you ever thought, "Where did I read that?"
 If you have marked your books, you'll be able to find it much easier.